 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Her funeral services will be held Saturday, June 17th, 10 AM from the George Lima Funeral Home, 367 High Street with a Mass of Christian Burial, 11 AM at St. Mary’s Church, 330 Wood Street.
+His funeral services will take place Friday, October 27th, 9 AM at the George C. Lima Funeral Home, 367 High Street, followed by a Mass of Christian Burial at 10 AM at St. Mary’s Church, 330 Wood Street.
 Burial will follow in North Burial Ground.

 Calling hours are Thursday, 4 – 8 PM.

 Memorial donations may be made to: Association for Frontotemporal Degeneration, email@example.com; or AFTD 2700 Horizon Drive, Suite 120, King of Prussia, PA 19406